2020-21 Year End Report

 Results from our 2020-21 Annual Survey demonstrate that Playworks’ in-person and virtual programming makes lasting impact.

-Making up for lost learning and supporting a child’s emotional needs must go hand in hand.
+Making up for lost learning and supporting a child’s needs must go hand in hand.

-This fall, we need to prioritize every child’s wellbeing and that starts with acknowledging that many kids are healing from varied traumas caused by the pandemic, including social, emotional, and physical impacts of COVID-19.
+This fall, we need to prioritize every child’s wellbeing and that starts with acknowledging that many kids are healing from varied traumas caused by the pandemic.
 Helping them feel safe involves ensuring they feel included in the community, they have built trusting relationships, and feel comfortable being their most authentic selves.
 Now more than ever, safe and healthy play can support these needs.

 As the new school year approaches, Playworks remains committed to walking hand-in-hand with our school partners as we adjust to this “new normal.”
 Together, we can ensure that all children have the support necessary to navigate the months ahead.